fumubyeyi/stacks_and_queues/README.md

 # stacks_and_queues
-Learn Stack and Queue implementation
+This project is to learn the implementation of Stack and Queue data structures and how they can be applied to solve problems

 ## Includes
 - Stack: library that implement a Stack with pop(), push(), peek(), and isEmpty() functions.